Domestic Demand in Finland

 Finland - Domestic Demand

-Economic activity grew a working-day adjusted 2.2% in June compared to the same month a year earlier, up from May’s 0.8% increase.
-The acceleration was due to stronger growth in both the dominant services sector and the secondary sector, which includes manufacturing and construction.
-On the other hand, weighing on the acceleration was a significant contraction in the primary sector, which captures the agriculture, forestry and fishing sub-sectors.
+Economic activity grew a working-day adjusted 1.7% in July compared to the same month a year earlier, down from June’s revised 2.5% increase.
+Increased activity in July was due to strong growth in the secondary sector, which includes manufacturing and construction, and modest growth in the services sector.
+On the other hand, the primary sector, which captures the agriculture, forestry and fishing sub-sectors, contracted.

-A month-on-month comparison shows that economic activity on a seasonally-adjusted basis increased 0.9% in June, contrasting the revised 0.7% decrease in May (previously reported: -0.9% month-on-month).
-Annual average year-on-year growth in economic activity accelerated to 0.9% in June from 0.8% in May.
+A month-on-month comparison shows that economic activity on a seasonally-adjusted basis decreased 0.8% in July, contrasting June’s revised 1.1% increase (previously reported: +0.9% month-on-month).
+Meanwhile, average year-on-year growth in economic activity accelerated to 1.0% in July from 0.9% in June.

 The Bank of Finland forecasts GDP growth of 1.6% in 2019.
 For 2020, the Bank forecasts a 1.5% increase in GDP.
 Our panelists expect an economic expansion of 1.6% in 2019, which is down 0.1 percentage points from last month’s forecast, and 1.4% in 2020.